digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 - A ``fetch`` action checks the existence and activeness of a contract.
 - An ``exercise`` action exercises a choice on a contract resulting in a transaction called the *consequences*.
 Exercises come in two kinds called ``consuming`` and ``nonconsuming``. ``consuming`` is the default kind and changes the contract's status from *active* to *archived*.

 Each action can be visualized as a tree, where the action is the root node, and its children are its consequences.
 Every consequence may have further consequences.
-Naturally, if the action is a ``fetch`` or a ``create``, then it is a leaf (without further child).
-You can see the action and their consequences in the transaction view of the above scenario:
+As ``fetch`` and ``create`` actions have no consequences, they are leaf nodes.
+You can see the actions and their consequences in the transaction view of the above scenario:

 .. code-block:: none